goncalopp/mexbtcapi/README.md

 Adding suport for a new exchange
 ================================
-Please consult the add_market file
+Please consult the doc/add_market file